faspen/holbertonschool-machine_learning/README.md

 ## Challenges

 Machine differences were the big one here.
 Running the same code on different machines was prone to giving different outputs, which made finding a main platform to use rather difficult at times.
-Much like my Higher Level Programming project you can visit [here](https://github.com/faspen/holbertonschool-higher_level_programming), the installation of pip packages were an occassional challenge.
+Much like my Higher Level Programming repository you can visit [here](https://github.com/faspen/holbertonschool-higher_level_programming), the installation of pip packages were an occassional challenge.

 ## Creator